What is a no-closing-cost refinance?

-A no closing cost refinance allows you to refinance a mortgage without paying closing costs at the time of closing.
+A no-closing-cost refinance allows borrowers to refinance a mortgage without paying closing costs at the time of closing.

-But there are drawbacks to a no closing cost refinance.
-Below, we break down when a no closing cost refinance might be right — and when it might not make sense.Click here for today's refinance rates.
+But there are drawbacks to a no-closing-cost mortgage refinance.
+Below, we break down when a no-closing-cost option might be right — and when it might not make sense.Click here for today's refinance rates.

 You will have to pay your closing costs eventually.
 Typically, you’ll pay them in one of two ways: